lhy101/HSPMD/README.md

 # HSPMD

 This repository contains the implementation of HSPMD, a novel framework for efficient deep learning that addresses spatial and temporal workload heterogeneity.
-It includes our system prototype and scripts to reproduce all results from our paper entitled *HSPMD: Hierarchical and Heterogeneous Single Program Multiple Data for General and Scalable Deep Learning Training*.
+It includes our system prototype and scripts to reproduce all results from our paper entitled *HSPMD: Hierarchical and Heterogeneous SPMD for General and Scalable DL Training*.

 ## Key Features

 - Hierarchical and heterogeneous sharding annotations and communication resolution.
 - Progressive graph specialization and dynamic graph switching techniques.
-- Optimized solutions for three scenarios: 1. heterogeneous clusters, 2. elastic scenarios, and 3. mixed-length data.
+- Optimized solutions for three scenarios: 1. heterogeneous clusters, 2. elastic training, and 3. mixed-length data.

 ## 1. Build & Compile Our System